Check your tickets! Winning Mega Millions ticket sold in Ohio

 TRENDING STORIES:

-The next drawing is on March 3 with an estimated jackpot of $473 million.
+The next drawing is Tuesday, March 10, with an estimated jackpot of $533 million.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]